Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 This RFC leaves the concrete syntax and naming for the new function and Future type open.
 For the `Future` any name could be used.

-For the new `async completion fn` syntax, a syntax needs to be chosen that is allowed within the Rust 2018 rules.
-These might not allow for a new keyword like `completion`.
+For the new async fn syntax, a syntax needs to be chosen that is allowed within the Rust 2018 rules.
+The attribute based differentiation seems to be allowed according to the understand of the author, while a new keyword like `completion` is problematic.

 ## Sub-typing relationships between `Future` and `RunToCompletionFuture`